Data-Visualization-Intro/3-D3-line-chart/readme.md

 console.log(timeScale.invert(50));
 ```

-Note the JavaScript month start at 0.
+Note: in JavaScript months start at 0.
 Invert returns the date from a number within our range.

 Create a scale for the x axis.
 This will look like our y axis but, since we're working with date objects, we'll use a time scale which knows how to handle date objects.